-5a.2 If not completely harmonized, identify difference, rationale, impact: The Use of High-Risk Medications in Older Adults (DAE) measure and NQF 2993 have a similar focus (measuring potentially inappropriate medication use in older adults) and reporting level (health plan), however they have different target populations.
+5a.1 Are specs completely harmonized?
+No 5a.2 If not completely harmonized, identify difference, rationale, impact: The Use of High-Risk Medications in Older Adults (DAE) measure and NQF #2993 have a similar focus (measuring potentially inappropriate medication use in older adults) and reporting level (health plan), however they have different target populations.
 The DAE measure targets a larger population of all older adults and assesses use of high-risk medications that have been recommended to be avoided in all older adults.
-This measure (NQF 2993) targets patients with a specific condition or disease who can experience adverse effects when combined with certain medications that are recommended to be avoided for that condition.
-The DAE measure (NQF 0022) is being submitted for NQF re-endorsement during this current Patient Safety project as well.
+This measure (NQF #2993) targets patients with a specific condition or disease who can experience adverse effects when combined with certain medications that are recommended to be avoided for that condition.
+The DAE measure (NQF #0022) is being submitted for NQF reendorsement during this current Patient Safety project as well.
 Together these measures cover a significant portion of the AGS Beers Criteria recommendations for population-level medication safety assessment.

-5.1 Identified measures: 2993 : Potentially Harmful Drug-Disease Interactions in Older Adults (DDE)

-5a.2 If not completely harmonized, identify difference, rationale, impact: The Potentially Harmful Drug-Disease Interactions in Older Adults (DDE) measure and NQF 0022 have a similar focus (measuring potentially inappropriate medication use in older adults) and reporting level (health plan), however they have different target populations.
+5b.1 If competing, why superior or rationale for additive value: N/A #0022 Use of High-Risk Medications in Older Adults (DAE) 5.1 Identified measures: #2993 : Potentially Harmful Drug-Disease Interactions in Older Adults (DDE) 5a.1 Are specs completely harmonized?
+No 5a.2 If not completely harmonized, identify difference, rationale, impact: The Potentially Harmful Drug-Disease Interactions in Older Adults (DDE) measure and NQF #0022 have a similar focus (measuring potentially inappropriate medication use in older adults) and reporting level (health plan), however they have different target populations.
 The DDE measure targets patients with a specific condition or disease that can experience adverse effects when combined with certain medications that are recommended to be avoided for that condition.
-This measure (NQF 0022) targets a larger population of all older adults and assesses use of high-risk medications that have been recommended to be avoided in all older adults.
-The DDE measure (NQF 2993) is being submitted for NQF re-endorsement during this current Patient Safety project as well.
+This measure (NQF #0022) targets a larger population of all older adults and assesses use of high-risk medications that have been recommended to be avoided in all older adults.
+The DDE measure (NQF #2993) is being submitted for NQF re-endorsement during this current Patient Safety project as well.
 Together these measures cover a significant portion of the AGS Beers Criteria recommendations for population-level medication safety assessment.
-This measure (NQF 0022) is harmonized with PQA's Use of High-Risk Medications in the Elderly (HRM) measure.
+This measure (NQF #0022) is harmonized with PQA's Use of High-Risk Medications in the Elderly (HRM) measure.
 The HRM measure is also based on the AGS Beers Criteria Table 2 and targets the same population of older adults.
 However, CMS will retire this display measure for 2021 and no longer reports this measure in the Patient Safety reports for the 2019 measurement year.
 Commenters supported retiring this measure.

-Appendix F: Pre-Evaluation Comments

-Comments received as of January 15, 2021.
+5b.1 If competing, why superior or rationale for additive value: N/A Appendix F: Pre-Evaluation Comments Comments received as of January 15, 2021.